Prequalification Procedures and Fees: In Vitro Diagnostics

-- The manufacturer contacts WHO to schedule a pre-submission meeting.
+- The WHO schedules with the manufacturer a pre-submission meeting.
 A pre-submission meeting is compulsory for all applicants who are new to WHO prequalification, but is also available to manufacturers who have already submitted products for prequalification.

 - WHO screens the pre-submission form to determine whether the product is eligible for prequalification and, if so, what type of assessment (full or abridged) should be applied.